Building takeovers push campus protests into volatile new phase

 The White House released a statement Tuesday saying that President Joe Biden “condemns the use of the term ‘intifada,’ as he has the other tragic and dangerous hate speech displayed in recent days.
 President Biden respects the right to free expression, but protests must be peaceful and lawful.
 Forcibly taking over buildings is not peaceful – it is wrong.
 And hate speech and hate symbols have no place in America.”

 At Columbia, protesters hung a sign reading “intifada” outside Hamilton Hall, the occupied building, which was one of the buildings seized in 1968.
 The building was occupied late Monday night by a breakaway group from the Gaza encampment, after an afternoon deadline passed for students to disband their camp or face disciplinary measures.
-The numbers inside Hamilton appeared to have grown Tuesday as fewer remained at the camp.
+The numbers inside Hamilton appeared to grow Tuesday as fewer remained at the camp.
 Protesters have been calling for the university to divest from Israel-related assets and to repeal the suspensions of students arrested on April 18, when over 100 were taken into custody.

 Those arrests by the New York Police Department were orderly; leaders had prepared students for detention, advising them to not resist and to only speak with a lawyer present.
-But the occupation of a building could herald a more chaotic and violent phase of the protests.
+But the occupation of a building seemed to herald a more chaotic and violent phase.

-While Princeton was quick to call in police officers to end its overnight occupation, administrators at Columbia may hesitate to respond as quickly after the fallout from the April 18 arrests, which marked the first time the NYPD has been summoned to the campus since 1968.
-The practical challenge also appears greater since Hamilton Hall has swelled with protesters, and a phalanx of TV cameras is filming from outside the shuttered campus gates.
+While Princeton was quick to call in police officers to end its overnight occupation, administrators at Columbia did not respond as quickly after the fallout from the April 18 arrests, which marked the first time the NYPD has been summoned to the campus since 1968.
+The practical challenge also appeared greater as Hamilton Hall swelled with protesters, and a phalanx of TV cameras filmed from outside the shuttered campus gates.

 “Civil disobedience consists of demonstrating why a rule isn’t a good rule,” says Lara Schwartz, director of the Project on Civic Discourse at American University.
 She adds, “We are seeing students saying, ‘We’re going to be in places you’ve told us we shouldn’t.
 Because your attempts to suppress our message are wrong.’”

-The role of Columbia faculty could complicate efforts to end the occupation.
+The role of Columbia faculty has also complicated efforts to end the occupation.
 Last week the university senate voted in favor of an investigation into how the leadership had responded to protests and whether it had breached due process for faculty accused of violating codes.
 Some faculty members have taken positions in favor of protesters, including guarding access to their camp.

 Protests and counterprotests have been held at Columbia since the days after Hamas attacked Israel on Oct.
 7 in what was the country’s deadliest attack since its founding in 1948.
 Pro-Palestinian demonstrations have grown in size as Israel’s response to the attack – and to Hamas’ taking of hundreds of Israeli and foreign hostages – has decimated Gaza and killed tens of thousands of civilians, a response undergirded by U.S. military aid.

-Note: Editor’s Note: This story has been updated to reflect news developments.